bartelsk/PowerDesigner/Repository/CLI/README.md

 This PowerDesigner Repository CLI enables interaction with the PowerDesigner Repository from the command line.
 It can:
 - List and check out documents (models, extensions, et cetera)
 - Manage users and groups
-- Create and delete branches
+- Create and list branches

 ## Prerequisites
 Please refer to the prerequisites and build instructions in the [README](../README.md#prerequisites) file in the root of this repository.